munjik/personal-projects/nPlan/README.md

 <li>missions </li>
 Both are located in the folder of 'astronaut_data' <br>
 This project involves conducting exploratory data analysis on both datasets and report our findings, such as insights and analysis. <br>
 1.)
-The report can be found under 'nPlan Assignement' and is in PDF form.
+The report can be found under 'nPlan Assignement' and is in PDF form. <br>
+2.)Link for jupyter notebooks on : <a href="https://nbviewer.org/github/munjik/personal-projects/blob/main/nPlan/astronauts-missions.ipynb" target="_blank">astronauts mission data</a>